anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 There is no need to explicitly define internal load balancers, servers pools, service monitors, firewalls and so on.
 The kubernetes sematics and relation between the different objects defined in the object manifests contains all the information needed.

-Example: The service *my-service* and the four load balanced pods of type *my-app*
+Example: The manifests for service *my-service* and the*deployment* with the four load balanced pods of type *my-app*

 Service:
 ```